filipgorny/Fisp/README.md

-# Open Sourced parser and interpreter of wxl (Workflex lisp language)
+# Custom Lisp language parsing and evaluating made in Go lang.

 ## *Work in progress.
 Currently rewriting from Typescript to Go lang.*